College of Education, Nursing and Health Professions

 As a transfer student from an associate degree program in nursing, an unlimited number of your associate degree courses will transfer to our RN to BSN program.
 You will be expected to complete your final 30 credits at the University of Hartford.

 The University of Hartford participates in a dual admission agreement with the six Connecticut community colleges that offer the Associate in Science Degree in Nursing (ADN).
 This agreement guarantees enrollment in the RN to BSN program at the University of Hartford pending completion of the associate's degree, a minimum 2.7 GPA, licensure as a registered nurse in the state of Connecticut, and a few additional conditions.
-See the Additional Information link below for details.
+See the Connecticut Community College link below for details.